Orlando Metcalfe Poe: Civil War service

-At the start of the American Civil War, Poe assisted in organizing the volunteers from Ohio; later, he was made a member of Maj.
-Gen. George B. McClellan's staff in western Virginia and took part in the Rich Mountain campaign.
+At the start of the American Civil War, Poe assisted in organizing the volunteers from Ohio; later, he was made a member of Major General George B. McClellan's staff in western Virginia and took part in the Battle of Rich Mountain.
 He went with McClellan to Washington and assisted by organizing the defense of the capital.
-Promoted to colonel of volunteers that September, he was placed in command of the 2nd Michigan Volunteer Infantry Regiment.
-He commanded them successfully from Yorktown through the Battle of Seven Pines during the Peninsula Campaign; he next was given field command of a brigade prior to the Northern Virginia Campaign of 1862.
-His brigade anchored the far right of the Union line at the August 29–30 battle of Second Bull Run but was only lightly engaged.
+Promoted to colonel of volunteers that September, he was placed in command of the 2nd Michigan Infantry Regiment.
+He commanded them successfully from Yorktown through the Battle of Seven Pines during the Peninsula campaign; he next was given field command of a brigade prior to the Northern Virginia campaign of 1862.
+His brigade anchored the far right of the Union line at the Second Battle of Bull Run but was only lightly engaged.
 Several days later on September 1, Poe and his men participated in the Battle of Chantilly.
-His brigade was present, but not active during the December 1862 Battle of Fredericksburg.
+His brigade was present but not active during the December 1862 Battle of Fredericksburg.

 Poe was appointed brigadier general of volunteers effective November 29, 1862; however, the appointment was rejected by Congress in the spring of 1863.
-Poe reverted to his old rank of lieutenant in the regular army but was soon promoted to captain and then transferred to the Western Theater.
-In his capacity as chief engineer of the XXIII Corps, he was a key factor in the defense of Knoxville, Tennessee.
-This city was successfully defended against a siege led by Confederate Lt.
-Gen. James Longstreet, which culminated in the November 29, 1863, Battle of Fort Sanders.
-Due to Poe's contributions, Maj.
-Gen. William T. Sherman selected Poe as his chief engineer in 1864.
+Poe reverted to his old rank of lieutenant in the regular army but was soon promoted to captain and then transferred to the Western theater.
+In his capacity as chief engineer of the XXIII Corps, he was a key factor in the defense of a siege on Knoxville, Tennessee, led by General James Longstreet, which culminated in the November 29, 1863, Battle of Fort Sanders.
+Because of Poe's contributions, Major General William T. Sherman selected Poe as his chief engineer in 1864.